prateekbhatt/userjoy/apps/api/README.md

 ##### Notes:

-- 'amId' and 'state' must be required for 'automessage' events ('state' is stored as meta property)
+- 'amId' and 'amState' must be required for 'automessage' events

 ### AutoMessage